ibm97531/ESEmbedded_HW02/readme.md

   26:	bc08      	pop	{r3}

 ```
-###result
+3. Compilier will rearrange the order of registers automatically from the lower number to higher one.
-Compilier will rearrange the order of registers automatically from the lower number to higher one.
+##result

-There is an description in the datasheet:"The registers are stored in sequence, the lowest-numbered register to the lowest memory address, through to the highest-numbered register to the highest memory address.
+1. There is an description in the datasheet:"The registers are stored in sequence, the lowest-numbered register to the lowest memory address, through to the highest-numbered register to the highest memory address.